disouzam/discrete-event-simulation-of-software-development/simple/index.md

 -   To make this work:
     -   Create an `Environment`
     -   Call `worker` to create a generator object
-        -   Does *not* execute function yet
+        -   Does *not* execute the function (yet)
-	-   Pass in the environment so the generator can call `.timeout`
+	-   Pass in the environment so the generator can call `env.timeout`
     -   Tell the environment how long to run

 ```{.python data-file=fixed_work_and_break.py}